Moving Average Forex

 - Conversely, it’s best to sell.

-As becomes clear from the example, the second MA allows to filter out many false signals.
+As becomes clear from the example, the second MA allows you to filter out many false signals.

 Moving Average + MACD